They're the harmless little critters that eat up all the unwanted bugs and grubs in our gardens.

 Despite this, humans have put British hedgehogs at risk, according to a South Ribble rescuer.

-Now Mary Swindlehurst, who runs Leyland Hedgehog Rescue, is busting myths about the spiky species and encouraging people to help them survive in the wild.
+Now Mary Swindlehurst, who runs Leyland Hedgehog Rescue with the daily help of Gill Whittaker, is busting myths about the spiky species and encouraging people to help them survive in the wild.

 The 70-year-old said: "It's heartbreaking as they're such harmless creatures.
 We've made the planet really uncomfortable for them.
 Farming has had to change to meet our demands for food.
 Hedges are ripped up, fields sprayed with insecticide and a barren wasteland remains as far as hedgehogs are concerned.